oceanprotocol/ocean.py/READMEs/developers.md

 ```

 ## 4. Deploy the contracts
-Outcome: ERC20Template and Factory are deployed to ganache, rinkeby, or mainnet.
+Outcome: DataTokenTemplate and DTFactory are deployed to ganache, rinkeby, or mainnet.

 If mainnet: ensure `~/ocean.conf` has correct `FACTORY_DEPLOYER_PRIVATE_KEY` (= an OPF key) and `FEE_MANAGER_ADDRESS` (= Ocean community address).